 If you are looking for a small solar pump kit for your water feature, Amazon has several options.
 These kits are relatively similar and generally range from $20 – $100.

-If you want a more durable system that will last you longer, then consider purchasing your components.
+Consider purchasing your components if you want a more durable system that will last you longer.
 This includes the pump, solar panels, etc.

 Final Thoughts – Solar Water Pumps